src-d/guide/talent/career_development.md

 Is responsible to keep the CTO up to date on decisions made that impact the way the team works and is structured; final decision power on these matters is with the VPEng, but it’s expected that VPEng seeks advice from the CTO when making big changes.
-The VP Of Engineering is responsible to involve the CTO in major architecture / technical decisions that impact the product architecture.
+The VP of Engineering is responsible to involve the CTO in major architecture / technical decisions that impact the product architecture.

 #### Chief Technology Officer